ajgarlag/AjglComposerSymlinker/README.md

 [![Daily Downloads](https://poser.pugx.org/ajgl/composer-symlinker/d/daily.png)](https://packagist.org/packages/ajgl/composer-symlinker)
 [![License](https://poser.pugx.org/ajgl/composer-symlinker/license.png)](https://packagist.org/packages/ajgl/composer-symlinker)

-This script allows you to install web assets to the `vendor` directory and symlink them to a directory exposed through an HTTP server, without the need to provide an special composer package type with a custom installer.
+This plugin allows you to install web assets to the `vendor` directory and symlink them to a directory exposed through an HTTP server, without the need to provide a special composer package type with a custom installer.

 Suppose the following project layout where we want to install the `twbs/bootstrap` package:
 ```